siddharthdhodi05/siddharthdhodi05/README.md

 - 📚 I have a Bachelors in Computer Engineering from Mumbai University
 - 🌱 I’m currently using on React, Nodejs, Express MongoDB
 - 💬 I have a keen interest in Full Stack Web Applications
-- 💬 Ask me about: anything, I am happy to help
 - 📝 I’m currently open for: <b>An Intern</b> or a new <b>job opportunity</b>, this is <a  target="_blank">MY RESUME.</a>
 - 📫  How to reach me: siddharth.dhodi.work@gmail.com.
 <br><br><br><br>